 “Some rides like day 2 from Laguardia to Santo Domingo de la Calzada used to be much harder because we added a long, hilly 20 km detour to avoid the main road,” says tour manager and leader Joan Escosura.
 “The main road became doable for us after they built a highway that diverted most of the car traffic.
 Something similar happened leaving Burgos, but in this case we used to stay on the busy road and were thrilled when it became calm once the highway was built.”

-Unlike our other classic itineraries though, today’s route is very similar to the original (in regards to the towns where we sleep).
+Unlike our other classic itineraries though, today’s route is very very similar to the original (in regards to the towns where we sleep).
 The biggest changes were due to hotels closing or quality concerns, for example we no longer stay in O’Cebreiro although it is a magical stop.
 Now we keep riding to the bottom of the mountain and sleep in a wonderful rural bed and breakfast near Tricastela.
 An additional change will occur in 2022 for a similar reason.
 Pilgrims will pedal beyond Cacabelos to Canedo on Day 10 and sleep at a beautiful historic country estate.

 The Camino Impact